wisnia74/openrct2-typescript-mod-template/README.md

 [![OpenRCT2 TypeScript mod template presentation](http://img.youtube.com/vi/jXORMxoQmwU/0.jpg)](http://www.youtube.com/watch?v=jXORMxoQmwU "OpenRCT2 TypeScript mod template presentation")

 NPM scripts:
-- `npm start` starts Nodemon server that will watch for any changes you make to your `.ts` files inside `./src` directory and once it detects them, it will build `.ts` files to ES5 `.js` files and place them inside `<openrct2PluginFolderPath>/<modName>`
+- `npm start` starts Nodemon server that will watch `.ts` files inside `./src` directory and once it detects changes, it'll build `.ts` files to ES5 `.js` files and place them inside `<openrct2PluginFolderPath>/<modName>`
 - `npm run build:develop` will only compile `.ts` files and place them inside `<openrct2PluginFolderPath>/<modName>`
-- `npm run build` will run `npm run lint` to lint your code and then, if linting succeeds, it will compile `.ts` files from `./src`, and place them all in `./dist` directory - those are the final mod files that you can share with others
+- `npm run build` will run `npm run lint` to lint your code and then, if linting succeeds, it'll compile `.ts` files from `./src`, and place them all in `./dist` directory - those are the final mod files that you can share with others

 Modding:
 - run `npm start`